scikit-hep/histbook/README.rst

 .. image:: docs/source/intro-8.png

 In the above, only the last line does any drawing.
-It is deliberately succinct to encourage interactive exploration.
-For instance, you can quickly switch from putting "``c``" side-by-side:
+The syntax is deliberately succinct to encourage interactive exploration.
+For instance, you can quickly switch from plotting "``c``" side-by-side with "``b > 1``" as the bars:

 .. code-block:: python